smiletoeveryone/intstall_raspbian_with_a_monitor/README.md

 # intstall_raspbian_with_a_monitor
 ![](https://github.com/smiletoeveryone/intstall_raspbian_with_a_monitor/blob/master/raspberry_with_a_minitor.jpg)

-1.download boobs from the link below
+1.download noobs from the link below

 https://www.raspberrypi.org/downloads/noobs/